BlockzeroLabs/aquafi-docs/source/pages/category2/architecture.rst

 Parameters: (bytes32 id, uint256 tokenIdOrAmount, address contractAddress)

 Description: Calculates the rootK difference to see if any fees has been accumulated.
-If so, it calculates the fees & pay aqua token aganist that fee with premium added.
+If so, it only pays the lp amount back to the user and returns fees in token0 & token1 back to aqua primaty contract from where aqua gets paid out.
+Index fund reieves lp token.
 It is only callable by the primary contract, it returns tokenAddress, premium, tokenDifference and ecoded data of premium, tokenAddress and tokenFess acumulated.Once it is done then it deletes the stake entry from the storage.

 **V3 Handler Functions**
 ---------------------